SpotHero Spring Picks: 9 Things to Do in Chicago This Spring

 Cheer on the Chicago Cubs at Wrigley Field

-Details: The Chicago Cubs home opener kicks off against the Milwaukee Brewers on March 30.
+Details: The Chicago Cubs home opener kicks off against the Milwaukee Rockies on April 1.
+Get your tickets today and grab yourself a hot dog — hold the ketchup, of course.

 Cheer on the Chicago White Sox at Guaranteed Rate Field